-Whether you're planning a week-long expedition or camping for a single night, having the right equipment for winter is crucial.
+Whether you're planning a week-long expedition or camping for a single night, having the right camping equipment for winter is crucial.
 Snow-covered landscapes can be magically enticing, but trips quickly can turn dangerous—or uncomfortable at the very least—if you’re not adequately prepared.
 Our detailed checklist below covers critical winter camping equipment like tents and sleeping bags, cold-weather clothing, winter travel and avalanche safety gear, health and hygiene necessities, and personal items and extras you won't want to forget.
 For more information on each product category, many of the headings link to our category round-ups, which are the result of years of testing and opinions.
 For all of our recommendations in one place, see our detailed ski gear and winter gear reviews.

 Winter Camping Equipment | Cold-Weather Clothing | Winter Travel & Avy Safety Gear | Health & Hygiene | Personal Items & Extras |